 In 1929, there was a stock market “crash,” and a lot of people lost money.
 Then the country’s economic system had some problems, and a lot of people lost their jobs.
 Franklin Roosevelt was elected president after he promised that he would give the American people a “new deal”.
 A lot of people felt better, although not everyone liked Roosevelt.

 Roosevelt was reelected three more times.
 During his third term as president, Japan attacked the United States.
 Germany also declared war on the United States.
-During the war, President Roosevelt decided that Japanese Americans living on the West Coast should leaves their old homes and property and move to new homes in the desert.
+During the war, President Roosevelt decided that Japanese Americans living on the West Coast should leave their old homes and property and move to new homes in the desert.
 They lived in fenced areas protected by Army soldiers.
 The Second World War lasted almost four years.
 The United States won.